 Put it this way: if you’ve ever seen me on a plane, you also know what I look like when I have the flu.
 Or my period.

 Now that you’ve got THAT fun mental image, let’s talk specifics.

 First and foremost, I only wear clothes that don’t restrict me or dig into my skin.
 Leggings or yoga pants are bae, jeans and anything with snaps or buttons are out.
 I prefer loose pants to tight leggings because I don’t shave my legs (f**k you, patriarchy!) and leggings and leg hair have a shelf life of about 10 hours before they start to get real pissy with one another.

 I also prefer clothing that naturally reduces odor.
 If you’re the kind of person who doesn’t get affected by plane stank, bless you and I hope your children are able to reproduce with your freak genetic code.

 - 2019 Update: I recently discovered these amazing travel joggers that are like leggings on the bottom and cozy stretchy sweatpants up top and look awesome and feel amazing and have 3 roomy pockets and I’ve worn them on like 7 flights already!
 Annnnnd they’re ethically made.
 I’m obsessed.
+And they’re not even made from wool!
 Here’s more information about why I love them (and my other favorite pairs of travel pants).

 Now let’s get to the LAYERS.
 If you’re a Great British Bake-Off fan, I want you to read that word in Mary Berry’s accent (sigh, that joke really doesn’t translate to blogging).